DailyInvestors/Course_Sheets/HTML/README.md

 Further Resources: Google offers a variety of Public Resources, as well as Web.Dev.
 Microsoft offers similar education through Microsoft Learn.
 Each language also offers DOCs on their Download Pages.

+Note: We appreciate and and all Donations for our Work.
+We are also up for Investors and Sponsors.
+Our other account is setup for this, will eventually make this one all the same.
+Thank You and God Bless